Ranking > Method

 The DB-Engines Ranking is a list of database management systems ranked by their current popularity.
 We measure the popularity of a system by using the following parameters:

 Number of mentions of the system on websites, measured as number of results in search engines queries.
 At the moment, we use Google and Bing for this measurement.
-In order to count only relevant results, we are searching for "<system name> database", e.g. "Oracle database".
+In order to count only relevant results, we are searching for <system name> together with the term database, e.g. "Oracle" and "database".

 General interest in the system.
 For this measurement, we use the frequency of searches in Google Trends.